Ung-W/Splasher-AP-Poptracker/README.md

 ### Map Tracker

 - Lobby for an overview of your slot
+- - An option to display/hide Speedrun Medals checks depending on your YAML
+- An option to display/hide Golden Splashers checks depending on your YAML
 - Individual levels for the different splashers checks
   - The White Star indicates the start of the level
   - The colored arrows indicates when the levels go off the tracker, where does it pick back up (Black Star in ``14 - Inkorp Express`` achieves the same result)